 Standards and protocols which are used in a small residential building automation, home automation and lighting and room control context such as KNX, C-BUS or DALI bus technologies and wireless EnOcean exist since a long time as well, in many cases far over a decade.

-Even Z-Wave, a name that will probably ring a bell with people who are familiar with IoT is over a decade old.
+Even Z-Wave and Zigbee are over a decade old.
 And of course everything is IP nowadays as light and room control (L&RC) and building management system (BMS) expert Jean Commeignes, who is responsible for the L&RC badge of the EcoXpert certification program of Schneider Electric, explains in our interview on the evolutions of light and room control amid the accelerating use of IoT.

 You can even go way back further in time to the seventies when the X10 home automation communication protocol was launched and enabled remote control of, among others, lamps.
 It was joined in the eighties by platforms/protocols such as LonWorks and CEBus (not the same as C-Bus).